ivank/laminar/README.md

   const http = new HttpService({ listener });

   /**
-   * The http server now should be running and indicate that the server is now running */ await init({ initOrder: [http], logger: console });
+   * The http server now should now be running and happily reporting so in the console */ await init({ initOrder: [http], logger: console });
 };